FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 **Software**                   **Purpose**
 -----------------------------  ----------------------------------------------------------------------------------------------------------
 FreeWave CLI                   Proprietary FreeWave Command Line Interface included in every ZumLink radio used to set radio's parameters
-Tool Suite                     Downloadable FreeWave program used for reading and configuring Serial Bases and other products Python 2.7                     Programming language used for writing software Minimalmodbus                  Python library for easily reading and writing Modbus registers Mosquitto                      Python library for creating MQTT brokers paho-mqtt                      Python library for creating MQTT clients jQuery                         JavaScript library, will be used here to help integrate the chart into a webpage Highcharts                     JavaScript library for creating charts
+Tool Suite                     Downloadable FreeWave program used for reading and configuring Serial Base Python 2.7                     Programming language Minimalmodbus                  Python library for easily reading and writing Modbus registers Mosquitto                      Python library for creating MQTT brokers paho-mqtt                      Python library for creating MQTT clients Flask                          Python server framework to serve our website with a sensor data chart jQuery                         JavaScript library, will be used here to help integrate sensor data chart into a webpage Highcharts                     JavaScript library for creating charts
 =============================  ==========================================================================================================